AviroopGhosh/TAS-Forge/documentation/Issues_and_Limitations.md

 - 2⁻⁴ = 62.5 ms
 - 2⁻¹ = 0.5 s

-To adjust this, modify the following line in `generate_network_system.m`:
+To adjust this, modify the following line in `generate_network_system`:
 <pre>
 T_sync = 0.125; % Synchronization periodicity in seconds
 </pre>